gviacava-code/BostonHousePricePrediction/README.md

-# BostonHousesPricePrediction
+# BostonHousePricePrediction
-Predict house prices in a town or suburb based on the provided features of the locality
+Predict a house price in a town or suburb based on the provided features of the locality.